-Not all the following adverse reactions have been associated with Anaspaz, but have been reported for drugs in the same pharmacological class, with anticholinergic / antispasmodic action.
-Adverse reactions may include dryness of the mouth, urinary hesitancy, urinary retention, tachycardia, palpitations, blurred vision, mydriasis, cycloplegia, increased intraocular pressure, dry eyes, headache, nervousness, drowsiness, dizziness, weakness, mental confusion and/or excitement (especially in geriatric patients), flushing, insomnia, fever, altered sense of taste, nausea, vomiting, dysphagia, heartburn, constipation, bloated feeling, suppression of lactation, impotence, and decreased sweating.
+Not all of the following adverse reactions have been associated with Anaspaz, but have been reported for drugs in the same pharmacological class, with anticholinergic/antispasmodic action.
+Adverse reactions may include dryness of the mouth, urinary hesitancy, urinary retention, tachycardia, palpitations, blurred vision, mydriasis, cycloplegia, increased intraocular pressure, dry eyes, headache, nervousness, drowsiness, dizziness, weakness, mental confusion and/or excitement (especially in geriatric patients), flushing, insomnia, fever, altered sense of taste, nausea, vomiting, dysphagia, heart burn, constipation, bloated feeling, suppression of lactation, impotence, and decreased sweating.
 Allergic reactions or drug idiosyncrasies such as anaphylaxis, urticaria and other dermal manifestations may also occur.

 Hyoscyamine sulfate is dialyzable.

 Adults and children 12 years of age and older: 1 or 2 tablets every four hours or as needed.
 Do not exceed 12 tablets in 24 hours.

 Anaspaz may be taken orally (swallowed or chewed) or sublingually.
 The dosage of Anaspaz should be adjusted to the needs of the individual patient to assure symptomatic control with a minimum of adverse effects.